Criminal Justice (CRIJ)

 CRIJ 7442.
 Advanced Statistics I. 4 Hours.

-Introduction to multivariate statistical techniques including multiple regression, logistic regression, discriminate analysis, multivariate analysis of variance, canonical correlation, factor analysis, cluster analysis and multidimensional scaling.
+Students are introduced to multivariate statistical techniques, including multiple regression, logistic regression, discriminate analysis, multivariate analysis of variance, canonical correlation, factor analysis, cluster analysis, and multidimensional scaling.

 Prerequisite: CRIJ 6385 or equivalent in past years.